salaboy/platforms-on-k8s/chapter-2/README.md

 The name of the PVCs will change based on the Helm Release name that you used when installing the chart.

+Do you want to improve this tutorial?
+Create an issue, drop me a message on [Twitter](https://twitter.com/salaboy) or send a Pull Request.